 It’s easy to make a purchasing blunder when you’re a kid in a dangerously expensive candy store.
 Today, that’s exactly who you are as a prospective software buyer.

 So when you have to sort through a vast sea of tech bells and whistles, how do you keep from making a costly buying mistake you’ll eventually regret?

 7 Costly mistakes businesses make when purchasing software

 In just the last year, the number of available marketing technologies has increased by 39%.
 What’s even more impressive is that businesses have seen their options increase from 150 to 5,000 in just seven years:

 Making sense of all these tools can take weeks or months for most teams.
 Some get overwhelmed to the point they reach decision paralysis, and others buy so quickly they don’t realize they’ve made a mistake until it’s too late.

-To calm the chaos, we’ve put together seven common and costly mistakes businesses make when trying to purchase software, on top of a quick and easy Landing Page Software Buyer’s Guide for anyone in the market for conversion optimization software.
+To calm the chaos, we’ve put together seven common and costly mistakes businesses make when trying to purchase software, on top of a quick and easy post-click landing page Software Buyer’s Guide for anyone in the market for conversion optimization software.